 And to make sure you get the best experience at any Drag events, the Queens have some tips on proper Drag etiquette.

 “Etiquette for us Queens— be nice, but have boundaries,” Osiris stated.
 “And don’t use someone else’s stuff especially without asking.
-A lot of the time people’s things go missing in the dressing rooms because we’re all rushing to stay fresh and like hair sprays will go missing or some makeup.”
+A lot of the time people’s things go missing in the dressing rooms.
+We’re all rushing to stay fresh and like hair sprays will go missing or some makeup.”

 “I definitely think the personal space boundary is a bit blurred,” Del Rey explained.
 “Like people want to shove tips down our clothes or play with our hair.
 Just understand that we are people too.
-We’re here to put on a show, we’re here to laugh and kiki— but it’s to an extent for our own safety.”
+We are here to put on a show.
+We’re here to laugh and kiki.
+But, it’s to an extent for our own safety.”

-Long Island drag is on the rise from its original underground roots as entertainers bring more and more to the community.
+Long Island drag is on the rise as entertainers bring more and more to the community.
 And as local Queens blaze their own trails, they are giving LGBTQ culture a place on the Island.

-“Drag is everything and it is also nothing,” expressed Del Rey.
+“Drag is everything.
+It is also nothing,” expressed Del Rey.
 “Drag is a self defined thing, there is no concrete meaning.
 It is a vessel of self-expression.”